Adaptive Space Learning Group

 An offering of the Adaptive Space Network

-A rare blending of input from the lenses of complexity, oppression and trauma, community-led development, facilitative leadership, and emergent approaches.
+A rare blend of input and a profound space for conversation and group learning.
+We’ll work together with the challenges of complexity, oppression and trauma, community-led development, facilitative leadership, and strategies of co-creation.

 How can we better think about the impact of our programs and the relationship between our work and the communities we serve?
 When the change we seek — social justice, life-sustaining environmental policy, communities that engender belonging for all, the conditions of thriving for our children and young people — when those changes are so deeply human and relational, and so fundamentally complex and uncertain, how do we work?